Reminiscences of Petersburg and Appomattox

 A maze of tunnels and breastworks replaced the hills and fields over which Chamberlain had charged.

-Remarkably Fort Sedgwick remained unchanged well into the 20th century, it's tunnels were part of a
+Remarkably Fort Hell, aka Fort Sedgwick, remained unchanged from the time of Chamberlain's visit well into the 20th century, it's tunnels were part of a

 privately owned museum and park called Fort Hell Park.
 Tragically in 1967, not too long after the centennial, the park,